perfsonar/esmond/docs/config.rst

 Graphite Integration
 ::::::::::::::::::::

-Use Store in esxsnmp.graphite_store as the data store for Graphite.
+Use Store in esmond.graphite_store as the data store for Graphite.
 This section needs to be signficantly fleshed out.

 Care and Feeding